Are you looking for a hardy perennial to add a bold splash of reliable color and dramatic form to your summer garden?

-Hardy in Zones 3-9, this heat and humidity-resistant cultivar shines in the summer garden.
+Hardy in Zones 3 to 9, this heat and humidity-resistant cultivar shines in the summer garden.

 ‘Kobold’ is a popular choice in a more compact form.

-Hardy in Zones 3-9, this cultivar grows 18 to 36 inches in height and handles heat and humidity with ease.
+Hardy in Zones 3 to 9, this cultivar grows 18 to 36 inches in height and handles heat and humidity with ease.

 Other species, like pinkscale blazing star (L. elegans) and meadow blazing star (L. ligulistylis) may be available for home cultivation through local botanical gardens, specialty mail-order nurseries, and wildflower centers.

 Insect problems are rare, but L. spicata are used as food plants by the larvae for several species of flower moths, including the rare glorious flower moth (Schinia gloriosa), and the bleeding flower moth (S. sanguinea).

 Both of these feed exclusively on plants from the Liatris genus.